rnorthconference/rnorthconference.github.io/content/about.md

 draft = false
 +++

 noRth is aimed at intermediate R users and consists of a half-day (optional) short course and a day of interactive talks.
-The conference will be held in <a href="https://goo.gl/maps/iTcZAfEzxmp target="_blank"> Bruininks Hall</a> on the campus of the University of Minnesota.
+The conference will be held on August 15-16, 2019 in <a href="https://goo.gl/maps/iTcZAfEzxmp target="_blank"> Bruininks Hall</a> on the campus of the University of Minnesota.
 The tentative schedule is below (i.e. subject to changes).

 ### Thursday, August 15, 2019
 |    |            |   |